Low Rank Regularization: A Review: Comparison between different relaxations to LRR

+For the main goal of this paper is promoting the application of non-convex relaxations in solving practical issues, in this section we would like to take a comprehensive investigation for several non-convex relaxations.

-A huge number of models based on low rank regularization have been developed for solving various problems in the past decade.
-In practice, however, loss function and regularization term are the main differences between them.
-In particular, the selection of loss function depends on the problem we aim to solve.
-Taking a comprehensive comparison for all problems beyond the scope of our ability.
-The main goal of this paper is promoting the application of non-convex regularizers in solving practical issues.
-Hence, in this section, we would like to take a comprehensive investigation for several non-convex regularizers listed in Table~\ref{TAB:REGULARIZER}.
-Our investigation is based on image denoising, a low level computer version problem solved by the following model:
+A huge number of LRR models have been developed for addressing various data analysis tasks in the past decade.
+However, the loss function and regularization term are the main differences between these models.
+Particularly, the selection of loss function depends on the problem we aim to solve.
+Taking a comprehensive comparison for all tasks beyond the scope of our ability.
+In this work, we conduct our investigation on image denoising task.
+As presented in~\cite{DBLP:journals/ijcv/GuXMZFZ17}, the core in this task is solving a LRR model as follows:

-The reasons include: \begin{enumerate} \item As discussed above, the problem~\eqref{eq:image denoising} is a basic problem that we cannot avoid when deal with majority complicated models; \item The model~\eqref{eq:image denoising} has only one parameter needed to be tuned.
-Such that the results can be analysed conveniently. \item The structure of original matrix we aim to learn is approximately low rank.
-Recovering a approximately low rank rather than exactly low rank matrix is more reasonable for solving practical issues. \end{enumerate} In addition, note that the relaxation functions that we select, including: Weighted Nuclear Norm~(WNN), Log Nuclear Norm~(LNN), Truncated Nuclear Norm~(TNN), and Schatten-p norm with $p=1$, $p=0.5$, $=0.01$, respectively.
+The reasons of using such a task include: \begin{enumerate} \item As discussed above, the problem~\eqref{eq:image denoising} is a basic problem that we cannot avoid when dealing with complicated LRR models; \item The model~\eqref{eq:image denoising} has only one parameter needed to be tuned.
+Such that the results can be analysed conveniently. \end{enumerate} The relaxations to rank-norm include: Weighted Nuclear Norm~(WNN), Log Nuclear Norm~(LNN), Truncated Nuclear Norm~(TNN), and Schatten-p norm with $p=1$, $p=0.5$, $=0.01$, respectively.
 Particularly, Nuclear Norm~(NN) is equivalent to the Schatten-p norm with $p=1$.
 For each regularizer we can obtain the solution of problem~\eqref{eq:image denoising} directly via SVT or GSVT.
 Here, we abandon the Capped Nuclear Norm, ETP, Laplace, Geman and so on, for all of them have additional parameters needed to be tuned.

-\subsection{Experimental Setting}
+\subsection{Experimental setting}

 We select $8$ widely used images with size $256\times 256$ to evaluate the competing regularizers.
 The thumbnails are shown in Fig~\ref{Fig:original}.
 Similarly, we corrupt the original image by Gaussian noise with distribution $\mathcal{N}(0,\sigma^2)$.